annavatar17/ConsoleProject/README.md

 # ConsoleProject

 This is a C#, .Net Core console application developed using Visual Studio Community 2019 for Mac.
+This application takes a string argument and returns whether or not the characters in the string have matching angle brackets.

 Please clone the repository and open the solution file in Visual Studio installed in your local machine.